kashaf-sajjad99/cropmet/README.md

-# cropmet
+# CropMet-Mobile-Application
-Final Year Project-CropMet, a weather app for uaf.
+"CropMet" an android weather application, developed by  Precision Agriculture Lab.
+University of Agriculture Faisalabad